It’s never too early – or too late – to do retirement planning.

 Whatever your circumstances, be sure to consult professionals with expertise in areas such as:

-With this in mind, Bucknell University offers the following list of basic points to consider.
-Don’t forget to check out number five at the end of the list!
+With this in mind, Bucknell University offers the following list of basic points to consider:

 1. Determine how you’d like to spend your retirement years.
 Many people travel, devote more attention to family and friends, increase their volunteer involvement, or concentrate on hobbies and leisure activities.
 You’ve earned this time to focus on your own mix of passions and pastimes.
 Remember, retirement has several phases, so allow for development of new interests while remaining flexible to accommodate possible changes in health and mobility.